WTT Youth Contender 2026: Syndrela Das, Divyanshi Bhowmick start U-19 group stage with convincing wins - www.lokmattimes.com

 WTT Youth Contender 2026: Syndrela Das, Divyanshi Bhowmick start U-19 group stage with convincing wins

-Vadodara, Jan 4 Defending champion Syndrela Das, top seed Divyanshi Bhowmick and Japan’s Miku Matsushima began their girls ...
+Vadodara (Gujarat) [India], January 4 : Defending champion Syndrela Das, top seed Divyanshi Bhowmick and Japan's Miku Matsushima began ...

-Vadodara, Jan 4 Defending champion Syndrela Das, top seed Divyanshi Bhowmick and Japan’s Miku Matsushima began their girls U-19 singles campaign with impressive wins in their respective groups in the WTT Youth Contender 2026 at the SAMA Indoor Sports Complex here on Sunday.
+Vadodara (Gujarat) [India], January 4 : Defending champion Syndrela Das, top seed Divyanshi Bhowmick and Japan's Miku Matsushima began their girls U-19 singles campaign with impressive wins in their respective groups in the WTT Youth Contender 2026, presented by Sports Authority of Gujarat, at the SAMA Indoor Sports Complex here on Sunday, according to a release.

 In Group 2, Miku began with a 11-3, 11-6, 11-4 win over Gunjan Kumar.
-The top seeds in boys U-19 were also assured of a spot in the knockout out stage as they registered two wins each in their respective groups.
+The top seeds in boys U-19 were also assured of a spot in the knockout out stage as they registered two wins each in their respective groups, as per a release.

 The U-15 top seeds also advanced to the knockout stage with comfortable wins in their groups.